 - This is a recognised programme approved by the Sector Endorsed Foundation Degree in Early Years

-- Opportunities to progress in your careers during and beyond the course, with your study with us opening up a number of avenues for future career development in areas such as:
+Your study with us opens up a number of avenues* for future career development in areas such as:

 - Further studies in Early Childhood at postgraduate level